-Currently 1,600 acres (2.5 square miles) of surface water drains into the deep mine complex, creating acid mine drainage at down-dip seep discharges in Drakes.
-The goal of the design is to return 100 percent of stream water back into Congo Run, thus adding alkalinity to Rodger's Hollow and Congo Run and reducing acid mine discharges in Drakes.
-(WB 35, 36, 49) Expected completion for this project is Dec.
-2007.
-The bid process for the construction is expected winter/spring 2007.
-The funding source for the project design was ODNR-DMRM.
+creating acid mine drainage at down-dip seep discharges in Drakes (WB 49 and 49/36).
+The goal of the design is to return 100 percent of stream water back into Congo Run thus adding alkalinity to Rodger's Hollow/Congo Run and reducing acid mine discharges in Drakes.
+Pre-construction acid and metal loadings calculated accumulatively at sites WB 49 and 49/36 are 65.8 and 10.6 lbs/day (Figure 1 and 2).
+Post-construction acid and metal load reductions will be evaluated in the 2008 annual NPS report.
+Construction was completed December 14, 2007 by Tucson Inc. for \$266,826.
+The funding source for the project design was ODNR-DMRM and construction was OEPA 319.